 One of the women, Simone, was from a small town in England, here in Santa Fe to live with my landlord, Edward.
 Shayla was a middle-aged woman from Tasmania born of Indian parents.
-I’d not drunk enough to laugh at everything they said.
+I’d not drunk enough to ease into laughing with them.
 I could feel the cloak of years of silence cover me, seen and not heard.

 Later that evening I drove with an acquaintance, Marie, from the New York ashram I’d lived at for a number of years, to the local zen center for an evening potluck.
 When we arrived at the small, unpaved parking lot and quickly found a parking space, she cried out, arm raised, with a salutation to her guru.
 My skin crawled and my stomach twitched.
 Was it going to be that kind of evening?
 Why had I extended this invitation for her to join me when she’d called me the day before and been a bit desperate to go since she was only visiting Santa Fe?
 Especially as I’d hoped for a fairly anonymous evening with vegetarian food and people I owed nothing to?
 I silenced these thoughts, however, for I had only been in Santa Fe two years and still had few people I would call friends.